Old Adelaide Football Club: SAFA foundation club (1877)

 In April 1877 Adelaide captain Nowell Twopenney was influential in calling for the establishment of the South Australian Football Association (SAFA).
 The club subsequently became one of the founding members of the SAFA (later renamed as the SANFL).
 In the SAFA's inaugural season, Adelaide finished third, winning 11 matches (one win by forfeit), losing three and drawing three, scoring a total of 31 goals and finishing with a positive goal differential of 18.

 Adelaide finished fifth out of seven teams in each of the next two seasons, and last in 1880.

-Merger with Kensington and temporary dissolution (1881–1884)
+Merger with Kensington and resignation of old Adelaide from SAFA (1881)

-The team's poor performances on and off-field forced the club to merge with Kensington Football Club for the 1881 SAFA season due to a lack of players.
-These problems continued, forcing the combined team to resign from the SAFA competition on 1 June 1881 after playing four matches, with a fifth being forfeited when the team failed to appear.
-During the years 1882 to 1884, the club did not play in the SAFA.